whole-tale/wt-design-docs/users_guide/run.rst

 Interacting With Tales
 ----------------------
 Once a tale is running, you'll want to navigate to your data folders and run your scripts.
-This is done differently in RStudio and Jupyter Notebook; but the data locations remain the same.
+Execution is done differently between RStudio and Jupyter Notebook- but the data locations remain the same.

 RStudio